Vermont Sales and Use Tax

 - Clothing is tax exempt, except for clothing and footwear of certain types.

-Since Vermont legislators can vote to change sales and use tax rates at any time, it is very difficult for individuals to keep track of the changes.
-The population of VT state is also rapidly changing, which can cause frequent updates to the ZIP codes and local municipality names and complicates the job of keeping track of sales tax jurisdictions.
+Since Vermont legislators can vote to change the Vermont sales tax and use tax rates at any time, it is very difficult for individuals to keep track of the changes.
+The population of VT state is also rapidly changing, which can cause frequent updates to the ZIP codes and local municipality names and complicates the job of keeping track of Vermont sales tax jurisdictions.